qmul21-CC-Group17/REST-API/README.md

 ### open swagger docs in the brower by fllowing the base url

 ### To do
-- My SQL db setup
+- My SQL db setup - by Maciej
-- Dockerize application
+- Add https functionality - by Nishant
-- Add https functionality
+- README update and code comments

 ### Using docker
 - Build image